DIPlib/diplib/include/diplib/private/readme.txt

 However, these files should not be included directly by client code.

-pcg_*.h is the PCG Random Number Generation library, we just changed the file names to end in .h instead of .hpp.
+pcg_*.hpp is the PCG Random Number Generation library.
 For more information, see http://www.pcg-random.org/ The git repository also has testing code: https://github.com/imneme/pcg-cpp